ChromeUniverse/RedstoneBot/code/README.md

 # RedstoneBot

 This is the source code folder.
-Includes Python and bash scripts.

 ## Folder Structure